 Labour’s manifesto promised to replace business rates in England with a new system raising “the same revenue but in a fairer way”, meaning that no matter what, someone must bear the pain of the £30bn currently raised, says Webber.

-Another clue could lie in the manifesto’s mention of “tackling empty properties”, a possible reference to a ‘new shops bonus’ which Labour called for last year.
+A clue could also lie in the manifesto’s mention of “tackling empty properties”, a possible reference to a ‘new shops bonus’ which Labour called for last year.
 The plan would see shops offered a three-month rates holiday in the first year in new premises, but not applied until months seven to nine, the aim being to ensure the business it viable before benefitting.
 The discount would be paid for by reallocating funding currently used to provide three months of ‘empty property relief’.

 Webber argues months seven to nine could be too late for new shops, since most new business failures are “due to a lack of cashflow in the early months”.
 Meanwhile, stripping empty rates relief from landlords would “do nothing to speed reletting”, with a gap of up to 12 months between tenants often unavoidable.